ScreenPyHQ/screenpy/docs/topics/actions.rst

-Actors will always only *attempt* to perform an action.
+Actors will always only *attempt* to perform an Action.
 They may not actually have the correct :ref:`abilities`, after all.
-If an actor is unable to perform an action or task, they will raise an |UnableToPerform| exception.
+If an Actor is unable to perform an Action or task, they will raise an |UnableToPerform| exception.

 Writing New Actions
 -------------------

-You may find that the base actions don't quite cover all that you need your actors to do.
+You may find that the base Actions don't quite cover all that you need your Actors to do.
 Since ScreenPy is extensible,
 it is easy—and encouraged!—
-to create your own custom actions.
+to create your own custom Actions.

 Actions must be :class:`~screenpy.protocols.Performable`, which means they have a :meth:`~screenpy.protocols.Performable.perform_as` method.
-This method tells the actor
+This method tells the Actor
-how to use their abilities
+how to use their Abilities
-to perform the action.
+to perform the Action.

 .. _checkthespelling:

 Let's take a look
-at what a custom action
+at what a custom Action
 might look like.
 Here is the source
 for the extremely contrived